DOI10.47051/ZJNS9475

 Spanish common names: Hojarito del Chocó, hojarito de Peracca.

 Recognition: ♂♂ 5.8 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=2.7 cm. ♀♀ 5.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=2.6 cm..
-Dwarf geckos differ from other lizards based on their small size, lack of moveable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Chocoan Dwarf-Gecko (Lepidoblepharis peraccae) differs from other members of its genus occurring in the rainforests of northwestern Ecuador by being smaller in body size and having homogenous granular dorsal scales.3,4 The most similar species is L. buchwaldi, which occurs in the seasonally dry forest ecosystem south of the Chocó rainforest.
+Dwarf geckos differ from other lizards based on their small size, lack of movable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Chocoan Dwarf-Gecko (Lepidoblepharis peraccae) differs from other members of its genus occurring in the rainforests of northwestern Ecuador by being smaller in body size and having homogeneous granular dorsal scales.3,4 This species resembles L. buchwaldi, a gecko that occurs in the seasonally dry forest ecosystem rather than in the Chocó rainforest.
 Males of L. peraccae differ from females by having a reddish throat (white in females) and a silver escutcheon, a characteristic concentration of holocrine secretory glands, on the belly.

 Figure showing variation among individuals of Lepidoblepharis peraccae

-Figure 1: Individuals of Lepidoblepharis peraccae from Kapari Lodge, Pichincha province, Ecuador (); Centro Científico Río Palenque, Los Ríos province, Ecuador (); and Morromico, Chocó Department, Colombia (). sa=subadult, j=juvenile.
+Figure 1: Individuals of Lepidoblepharis peraccae: Kapari Lodge, Pichincha province, Ecuador (); Centro Científico Río Palenque, Los Ríos province, Ecuador (); Morromico, Chocó Department, Colombia (). sa=subadult, j=juvenile.

-Natural history: Locally commonRecorded weekly in densities above five individuals per locality..
-Lepidoblepharis peracccae is a cryptozoic (preferring moist, shaded microhabitats), terrestrial, and diurnal lizard that inhabits old-growth to moderately-disturbed evergreen lowland and foothill forests.5 Chocoan Dwarf-Geckos spend most of their lives in thick accumulations of leaf-litter, especially along streams.5 When not active, they hide under logs or piles of leaves.5 In the presence of a disturbance, individuals of L. peraccae will quickly flee under leaf-litter.
+Natural history: Lepidoblepharis peraccae is a terrestrial and diurnal lizard that inhabits old-growth to moderately-disturbed evergreen lowland and foothill forests.5 Chocoan Dwarf-Geckos are cryptozoic, spending most of their lives in thick accumulations of leaf-litter, especially along streams.5 When not active, they hide under logs or piles of leaves.5 In the presence of a disturbance, individuals of L. peraccae will quickly flee under leaf-litter.
 If captured, they can readily shed the tail as well as portions of their skin.5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.